 Building your first PC can be daunting.
-Setting a budget, researching the best hardware you can buy within that budget, and then finally assembling those components on your own might seem like too much to handle at first.
+The idea of setting a budget, researching the best hardware you can buy within that budget, and then finally assembling those components yourself can be scary the first few times.

 I’ve been working on this guide for quite some time now, and I’m positive it’ll help you build your very own custom PC.

-Let’s start with how to pick the right PC-Parts for your build.
-If you already have your PC-Parts picked, skip down to the PC-Assembly section.
+We’ll begin with a primer on picking the right PC-Parts for your build.
+However, if you already have your parts picked out, skip down to the PC-Assembly section.

 How to Pick Components for Your PC (Workstations/Gaming PCs/Office PCs)

-Moreover, you should also get the hardware and performance that you’ll put to use.
+That said, you should also spend more to get the hardware and performance that you’ll put to use.

 Another critical aspect to consider is compatibility.
-Pick your parts carefully because every component won’t be compatible with the other.
+Be careful when picking parts because every component isn’t going to be compatible with another on the market.
 I’ll go over compatibility as well when addressing each component to simplify your purchase decisions.

-In addition to these parts, you’ll need peripheral accessories like a mouse, keyboard, and a monitor as well.
+In addition to these parts, you’ll need peripherals like a mouse, keyboard, and a monitor as well.

 CPU and Motherboards: Picking the Right Combination

-When it comes to desktop CPUs, there are two brands that you can choose from – AMD and Intel.
+When it comes to desktop CPUs, there are two brands that you can choose from – AMD or Intel.
 This choice dictates what motherboard you can and cannot pick.

 Motherboard Form Factors

 Before picking motherboards, it’s important to understand the various sizes out there.
-Not every motherboard will fit into every case.
+Keep in mind – not every motherboard can fit into every case.

 Some people prefer compact systems, while others like large ones.
 You can pick from a variety of motherboard form factors to suit your PC cabinet and personal preferences.